anicolaspp/reactor/clicksimulator/README.md

 /user/mapr/streams/click_stream:all_links
 ```

-Make sure the stream was created before and the user running app has access to write on it.
+Make sure the stream was created before and the user running the application has access to write on it.

 Create the stream with the following command.